radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/views/05-advanced-concepts.md

 ## Exporting Data to CSV

 In the results tab of the view it is possible to select the timeslot on which you wish to display the results.
 This is done by clicking the icon labelled 1 in the caption bellow.
-It is possible to export the results of an Audit View from Brainwave Analytics to a CSV format file that can then be edited in Microsoft Excel.
+It is possible to export the results of an Audit View from Identity Analytics to a CSV format file that can then be edited in Microsoft Excel.
 To do so, simply click pm the Excel button (See label 2 of the caption bellow) tool tipped _'Export to CSV and open linked program'_ in the 'Results' tab.

 ![Exporting Data to CSV](./images/viewresultexport.png "Exporting Data to CSV")